couchbaselabs/docs-ng/content/couchbase-sdk-c-2.0/c-method-summary.markdown

 # C Method Summary

 `libcouchbase` provides a well defined API for accessing the data stored in a Couchbase cluster.
-A summary of the supported methods are listed in **Couldn't resolve xref tag: table-couchbase-sdk-c-summary**.
+The supported methods are listed in the following tables.

 <a id="table-couchbase-sdk_c_lcb_arithmetic"></a>